 - Use the “Jobs” tab to review and apply for open positions.
 A list of jobs that may interest you will appear based on keywords from your profile.

 - Set your career interests.
-You may narrow your search using the “Search jobs” field or by updating your career interests by following these instructions.
+You may narrow your search using the “Search jobs” field or by updating your career interests.

 - Let recruiters know that you are looking for employment.
 Indicate this preference while setting your career interests.

 - Create a search alert and get notified of targeted job opportunities.
 Click here to find out how.

 - Apply!
 Utilize the “Apply” feature for jobs you are interested in.
 You may be able to apply only with your LinkedIn profile, may be requested to submit a resume and cover letter, or may be directed to the company’s website to apply for the position.